aopecho/appdev-chapters/html-cheatsheet.md

 <!DOCTYPE html>
 ```

 This must be the very first line in the file.
-It declares what format the data on the page is.
-Nowadays this is always HTML.
+It instructs the web browser about what version of HTML the page is written in.

 ### `<html>` element